 The TDS_FDW enables integration from PostgreSQL to SQL Server and Sybase (which both use the TDS protocol).
-TDS_FDW is available in the BigSQL distribution on Linux, OS X and Windows.
+TDS_FDW is available for the BigSQL Linux binaries.

 On Linux, you need to install FreeTDS:

 yum install epel-release yum install freetds

 Ensure that your SQL Server is properly configured to allow remote connections, is running the TCP/IP protocol and is listening on a static port.
 Ensure that the user in SQL Server is configured properly and has rights to the database and table you are trying to remotely access.
 For the sake of the example below, we assume you can succesfully connect to Microsoft SQL or Sybase from the user that runs Postgres using the tsql command line util that is part of FreeTDS:

 Our sample table in TDS is defined like this:

 SELECT * FROM TestDB.INFORMATION_SCHEMA.Tables SELECT * FROM t1 Name Null?
 Type ------ --------- ----------- A NOT NULL NUMBER(38) B NOT NULL NUMBER(38)